theirc/airbel/src/_projects/compas-combined-protocol-for-acute-malnutrition-study.md

 description: >-
   The current malnutrition treatment is inaccessible for 4 out of 5 acutely malnourished children globally.
-A new combined approach is simpler, less expensive, & offers more comprehensive treatment.
+A new combined approach is simpler, less expensive, & offers more comprehensive treatment, with the potential to reach more children at scale.
 hero_image: /uploads/compas-hero.jpeg
 featured_image: /uploads/compas-featured-img.jpeg
 featured_video_url: